-- Any of the ingredients listed toward the end of this leaflet. - Some of the symptoms of an allergic reaction may include skin rash, itching or hives; swelling of the face, lips or tongue which may cause difficulty in swallowing or breathing; wheezing or shortness of breath.
+- Medicines containing metformin or any other biguanide. - Any of the ingredients listed toward the end of this leaflet.

+Some of the symptoms of an allergic reaction may include skin rash, itching or hives; swelling of the face, lips or tongue which may cause difficulty in swallowing or breathing; wheezing or shortness of breath.

-Do not take METFORMIN AN if you have any of the following conditions:
+Do not take AURO-METFORMIN if you have any of the following conditions:

-- Type 1 diabetes mellitus that is well controlled by insulin alone. - Type 2 diabetes that is already well controlled by diet alone. - Diabetic ketoacidosis (a symptom of uncontrolled diabetes, in which substances called ketone bodies build up in the blood you may notice this as an unusual fruity odour on your breath, difficulty breathing, confusion and frequent urination). - Severe liver disease. - Excessive alcohol intake, binge drinking, alcohol dependence. - Kidney failure or severe kidney disease. - Dehydratiion, severe blood loss, shock. - A severe infection. - Certain heart or blood vessel problems, including a recent heart attack or severe heart failure (when the heart fails to pump blood effectively). - Severe breathing difficulties. - Blood clots in the lungs (symptoms include coughing, shortness of breath, chest pain and a fast heart rate). - Gangrene. - Inflammation of the pancreas (pancreatitis), symptoms include sever upper stomach pain, often with nausea and vomiting.
+- type 1 diabetes mellitus that is well controlled by insulin alone. - type 2 diabetes that is already well controlled by diet alone. - diabetic ketoacidosis (a symptom of uncontrolled diabetes, in which substances called ketone bodies build up in the blood - you may notice this as an unusual fruity odour on your breath, difficulty breathing, confusion and frequent urination). - severe liver disease. - excessive alcohol intake, binge drinking, alcohol dependence. - kidney failure or severe kidney disease. - dehydratiion, severe blood loss, shock. - a severe infection.

+- certain heart or blood vessel problems, including a recent heart attack or severe heart failure (when the heart fails to pump blood effectively).

+- severe breathing difficulties.

+- blood clots in the lungs

+(symptoms include coughing,

+shortness of breath, chest pain

+and a fast heart rate).

+- gangrene.

+- inflammation of the pancreas (pancreatitis), symptoms include severe upper stomach pain, often with nausea and vomiting.